 I teach the first-year course Controversial Questions.
-In this course I lecture on controversial questions like “Is it morally wrong to eat meat?”, “What do we owe to those in extreme poverty?” and “Should we be able to modify the genes of our offspring?”.
-I also teach Logic, Language and Inoformation as well as 3rd Year / 4th Year courses Free Will and Moral Responsibility and The Metaphysics of Possibility.
+In this course I lecture on controversial questions like “Is it morally wrong to eat meat?”, “What do we owe to those in extreme poverty?”, “Should immigration be unrestricted?” and “Should we be able to modify the genes of our offspring?”.
+I also teach Logic and Argumentation as well as 3rd Year / 4th Year courses Free Will and Moral Responsibility and The Metaphysics of Possibility.

 Before coming to Aberdeen, I taught classes at UMass, Amherst College, Smith College, and Oxford.